 In October 2017, I had my routine echocardiogram booked, I had a high temperature from the night before but took Panadol and went to bed.
 I was a little worse for wear when I walked into the hospital that morning and after my scan, I requested to see a nurse.
 They admitted me that same day and I was in the for a whole week.
 I had a Bacterial Skin Infection thanks to the lovely Radiotherapy wounds.

 From the day of my diagnosis on Jan 13th 2017 for 11 months, I tried to convince my breast surgeon that I wanted to have a prophylactic mastectomy on my left breast.
 I was denied almost every time.
 I would be told that I needed a psych evaluation, I had to get a second opinion from a different breast surgeon and would be asked questions like “What if you want to breast feed one day?”.
 Eventually I had enough and thought well if my breast surgeon didn’t want to do it, I’ll find someone else who will.

 Eventually she agreed to do it but I found it to be ridiculous that I had to do the convincing for something I was so head strong about.

 I am currently sitting at home, recovering from my prophylactic mastectomy.
 There are many young women out there who aren’t given options about certain things.
 IVF wasn’t mentioned once with my treating team until I brought it up.
 I guess suffering from Endometriosis has a plus side…to be more resilient in what I want, especially when it comes to my future.

 I am also Hard of Hearing and was born that way.
 I worked closely with BCNA on their Breast Cancer with a Disability Project and participated in a video for them.
 I am also quite active on Instagram surrounding my journey through all of this.

-I understand that not all journey’s are the same and it’s important that people are aware of that.
+I understand that not all journey’s are the same and it’s important that people are aware of that and their bodies.